QuickBooks Import - Payroll W2

 Ø You use QuickBooks online.

 Therefore in order to extract the data, you will need to generate the Payroll Detail Review report using the calendar year.
 You may also decide that you like this method better.
 You will still get the same exact results.
 All you are doing is running the Payroll detail review report yourself and saving the output to a CSV file.
+Once the CSV file is created DO NOT open it up in Excel to look at it and DO NOT modify it.

 The Payroll Detail Review Report is available under Reports / Employees and Payroll.
 It will most likely default to the current calendar year so please check your dates and make sure that you are generating data for the correct year.
 When that report is generated you will have to define the fields that we need on this report so click on the button to modify report.
 The following fields are the ones we need.
 Please make sure that no extra ones are checked off or the import program will not work correctly.